 Aspire is the recipient of the 2012 Community-Based Program of the Year, awarded by the International Society of Crime Prevention Practitioners (ISCPP).
 In 2014, Aspire was named by the Ministry of Community Safety and Correctional Services as a program in line with their six foundational principles of community safety.

-|Aspire is a no-cost, high quality, after-school tutoring program for children (2nd – 6th grades) provided in priority neighbourhoods in Mississauga.||By improving academic achievement and building peer relationships, Aspire helps students reach their full potential.
+|Aspire is a no-fee, high quality, after-school tutoring program for children in grades 2-6, provided for students living in priority neighbourhoods in Mississauga who have an academic and economic need.
+Along with tutoring, the program offers learning journeys where students attend virtual events to connect with one another and their tutors outside of our classrooms!||Aspire closes opportunity gaps in education by providing a foundation for success in school.
+By improving academic achievement and building peer relationships, Aspire helps students reach their full potential.
 Students who love school are less likely to drop out of school and to engage in criminal activities.
 Parents of Aspire not only reported improved academic grades and social skills but also reported having increased quality time with their children due to faster homework completion.|